| Title: | DNA Copy Number Analysis for Genome-Wide Tapestri Panels |

 Logical, if |

-of tidy data with corresponding metadata from colData
+A tibble of tidy data with corresponding metadata from colData and rowData.

 This allows those counts and associated metadata to be manipulated separately without interfering with the probes used for CNV measurements which target the endogenous genome.